aws-samples/dynamic-image-handler-poc/README.md

 http://{{host}}:{{port}}/image/:bucket/:edits/:key

+> port - Using port 80 in this PoC, this can be changed in .env file
 > bucket - Source S3 bucket where the image is stored
 > edits - {{width}}x{{height}} - Expected resize image size
 > key - Image name with extension